 Well, these two simple ingredients are actually their not-so-secret weapons.

 Seasoning basmati rice also makes it ready for the many different rice dishes you may want to eat it with.

-- After adding the correct amount of water into your basmati rice, add a pinch of salt and a splash of oil to seal in the flavor and aroma.
+- After adding the correct amount of water to your basmati rice, add a pinch of salt and a splash of oil to seal in the flavor and aroma.

-- For authentic Indian-style or Middle Eastern basmati recipe, you can substitute ghee instead of regular oil.
+- For authentic Indian-style or Middle Eastern basmati recipes, you can substitute ghee instead of regular oil.

 Apart from these 3 common mistakes, one thing that many cooks overlook is actually the choice of basmati rice itself.

 Basmati rice comes from Asia and the Middle East and, honestly, if you want the very best results then you should only buy brands that come from these parts of the world.

 All these brands mentioned have soft, separate, fluffy grains, perfect for a bowl of restaurant-style basmati rice.

 I’ve enjoyed eating java rice, a traditional variation of yellow rice that includes turmeric, for almost as long as I can remember.
 It originated in Southeast Asia and has a very unique taste and aroma.
 Many people also swear that it has amazing health benefits but, then again, rice is generally a very healthy dish in any case.